johnnys-memos/johnnys-memos.github.io/pages/managing-your-chain.md

 ## Moving up the ladder

-- Focus on one rung at a time

-- Your manager should breakdown work into smaller chunks and distribute those chunks within the team.
-Thus, your overall contribution to a goal should be smaller than if you had completed the entire goal yourself

-- Wait for opportunities to step up and take on more scope
+In the corporate world you're almost always going to have to focus on moving up the ladder one rung at a time.
+This is because your direct manager typically has so much power over your career trajectory.
+Attempting to move up multiple rungs may mean that you have to disregard duties that your direct manager expects from you, which means that you may risk losing your job or you may risk receiving a poor performance rating.

+If your managers are good, then they will break down work into smaller components and will distribute those components to the people that report into them.
+More specifically, your direct manager will be on the hook for completing certain goals, and your direct manager should break those goals down into smaller components and assign a smaller component to you.
+Thus, for the majority of the time you won't be able to deliver at the same scope as your direct manager.
+However, there should still be opportunities that come up on occasion for you to step up and deliver at a larger scope than you typically do.
+For example, if your direct manager abruptly leaves the team or takes an extended leave, then you may have an opportunity to fill in for them and deliver at their level of scope.

 ## Conclusion

-- Work for your direct manager; otherwise, you're increasing the likelihood that you get fired
+Focus on serving your direct manager first, work for a direct manager that fully and completely understands the priorities of their direct manager, and wait patiently for opportunities to deliver at a larger scope than is typically expected of your current role.
+Good companies and organizations will be setup so that your direct manager is the most important manager to serve in your management chain.